Element21/Macchanger-cli/README.md

                                          /____/
 ```
 # Macchanger-cli
 A nice little bash script that does all the necessary things to change your mac address with macchanger.
-(NOTE: This is ONLY tested in ubuntu!)

 ## Installation